 Blood tests to measure levels of prolactin (to check for conditions that cause high levels), thyroid hormones (to check for thyroid disorders), follicle-stimulating hormone (to check for pituitary or hypothalamus malfunction), and male hormones (to check for disorders that cause masculine characteristics to develop)

-Imaging tests of the abdomen and pelvis using computed tomography (CT), magnetic resonance imaging (MRI), or ultrasonography to look for a tumor in the ovaries or adrenal glands
+Imaging tests of the abdomen and pelvis using computed tomography (CT), MRI, or ultrasonography to look for a tumor in the ovaries or adrenal glands

 Examination of chromosomes in a sample of tissue (such as blood) to check for genetic disorders

-Use of hormones (estrogen and a progestin) to try and trigger menstrual bleeding
+Use of hormones (estrogen and a progestin or progesterone) to try and trigger menstrual bleeding

-If hormones trigger menstrual bleeding, the cause is not a disorder of the uterus or a structural abnormality preventing menstrual blood from flowing out.
+If hormones trigger menstrual bleeding, the cause may be malfunction of the hormonal system that controls menstrual periods or premature menopause.
+If hormones do not trigger bleeding, the cause may be a disorder of the uterus or a structural abnormality preventing menstrual blood from flowing out.

 If symptoms suggest a specific disorder, tests for that disorder may be done first.
 For example, if women have headaches and vision problems, MRI of the brain is done to check for a pituitary tumor.